ZupIT/beagle-docs/content/en/android/customization/network-client.md

 HttpClientDefault class defines how the services requests are configured.
 To use it, you need to create a class that implements the `HttpClient` interface.

 This configuration is long, so copy and paste the class below.
-You may modify it later.
+You may modify it later:

 ```kotlin
 import br.com.zup.beagle.android.annotation.BeagleComponent